An Order-Sensitive Conflict Measure for Random Permutation Sets: An order-sensitive conflict measure for Random Permutation Sets

 \subsection{Discussion on the conflict in RPS from different perspectives}

-Probability theory models the randomness of events.
-Dempster-Shafer theory extends the event space in probability theory to power sets, modeling imprecision due to limited knowledge by assigning beliefs to multi-element focal sets.
+Probability theory models the randomness of events, while DST extends the event space in probability theory to power sets, modeling imprecision arising from limited knowledge by assigning beliefs to multi-element focal sets.
 In addition, the Random Finite Set, which is also a power set distribution, considers that the multi-element focal set is generated by the simultaneous observation of two random variables, the type and cardinality of the element.
 Recently, Zhou et al.\cite{zhou2023conjunctive} provided different explanations of PMF in RPST from both DST and RFS perspectives(\cite{zhou2023conjunctive}, Fig. 1).
 From the perspective of RFS, the order of elements is the newly added third random variable.
 An ordered focal set is generated by three random variables: type, cardinality, and order of the element.
-In the threat assessment case given in \cite{deng2022random}, the radar directly detects the permutation of enemy aircraft.
-Different permutations belong to different events and, therefore, belong to the category of RFS.
-For a more concrete explanation, we give a simple example here.
+In the threat assessment case presented in \cite{deng2022random}, a radar directly detects the permutation of enemy aircraft; here, distinct permutations constitute unique events, aligning with the RFS paradigm.
+To clarify these distinctions, we present a concrete example below.

 $\mathbf{Example \ 3.1.}$ Let $RPS_1$, $RPS_2$ and $RPS_3$ from three distinct sources on the frame $\Omega=\{\omega_1, \omega_2, \omega_3\}$ , and their PFMs are respectively